walkerlj0/Selenium_Course_Example_Code/tips/csharp/content/chapters/13-multiple-windows.md

 ## Expected Behavior

-If you save this file and run it (e.g., `nunit3-console.exe .\MultipleWindows.sln` from the command-line) here is what will happen for either example.
+If you save this file and run it (e.g., `dotnet test` from the command-line) here is what will happen for either example.

 + Open the browser
 + Visit the page